JellyRollJunior/leet-code-journal/README.md

     * Somehow I said this question is easy earlier and you know what it kind of isn't that difficult but IT STILL TOOK ME A BIT OK
     * Divide intervals into BEFORE, OVERLAP, AND AFTER instead of trying to combine everything into one loop
     * Save yourself some complexity by doing start and end val in the same step instead of separating them
+* Merge Intervals
+    * Not a particularly hard question (I've already done it in october -> it is feb now)
+    * Tips: if you need the input sorted, then you can sort it yourself! don't think "aww man i need it sorted or else my solution won't work".
+You can sort it yourself!
+Learn how to use sort function. its very helpful for solutions (creating your own comparator with lamda) (java 8)
+    * Can redo to practice intervals!

 Heap
 * K Closest Points to Origin